Venezuelan Bolívar (VES) to US Dollar Exchange Rate

 Source: Banco Central de Venezuela.
 Refreshed each pipeline run; cached value below if the BCV site is unreachable.

 Venezuela operates under a managed-float regime.
 The Banco Central de Venezuela publishes the official BCV rate, used for taxes, customs, public-sector transactions, and compulsory trade settlement.
 A separate parallel rate emerges from informal currency trading and typically diverges from the official rate during periods of currency stress.
 Investors must understand both to value Venezuelan assets, settle import bills, or repatriate dividends.
+This official-vs-parallel spread is the most-watched Venezuela vs. dollar price signal for gauging bolívar weakness in real time.

 Capital repatriation in foreign currency requires registration with the BCV and approval against existing exchange-control regulations.
 New investments since the partial liberalisation of 2019 have benefited from streamlined treatment, but FX availability for repatriation remains the single biggest operational risk for foreign investors.
 Always include explicit FX-availability language in joint-venture agreements and quote portfolio returns in USD-equivalent terms.